zhravan/nixopus/docs/license/index.md

 The licensor grants you a non-exclusive, royalty-free, worldwide, non-sublicensable, non-transferable license to use, copy, distribute, make available, and prepare derivative works of the software, in each case subject to the limitations below.

 Limitations
 You may use or modify the software only for your own internal business purposes or for non-commercial or personal use.
 You may distribute the software or provide it to others only if you do so free of charge for non-commercial purposes.
 You may not alter, remove, or obscure any licensing, copyright, or other notices of the licensor in the software.
-Any use of the licensor’s trademarks is subject to applicable law.
+Any use of the licensor's trademarks is subject to applicable law.

 Patents
 The licensor grants you a license, under any patent claims the licensor can license, or becomes able to license, to make, have made, use, sell, offer for sale, import and have imported the software, in each case subject to the limitations and conditions in this license.
 This license does not cover any patent claims that you cause to be infringed by modifications or additions to the software.
 If you or your company make any written claim that the software infringes or contributes to infringement of any patent, your patent license for the software granted under these terms ends immediately.
 If your company makes such a claim, your patent license ends immediately for work on behalf of your company.